You’ve spent your life translating yourself, between cultures, between roles, between who you were and who you’re becoming.

 Education, Trainings, and Memberships

-Fully licensed Marriage and Family Therapist (LMFT) in the states of California (license #90992) and New York (license #001374)
+Fully licensed Marriage and Family Therapist (LMFT) in the states of California (license #90992) and New York (license #001374) and an out of state telehealth provider for Florida (TPMF2123)

 Master of Arts (M.A.) in Counseling Psychology, University of San Francisco, California